-We presented SCG, a crowdsourcing platform for computational problems.
-SCG provides a simple interface to a community that uses the (Popperian) Scientific Method.
-Our future work includes further development to the current system, its underlying model, as well as to evaluate our system.
+Our proposed work includes further development to the current system, its underlying model, as well as to evaluate our system.

-6.1 Model Development
+4.1 Model Development

-6.1.1 Claim Family Relations and Meta Labs
+4.1.1 Claim Family Relations and Meta Labs

 Relations computational problems can be used to test implementations of their solution algorithms.
 Reduction is an important kind of relation between computational problems that can be used to prove certain impossibility results as well as to enable the implementation of one computational problem to reuse the implementation of another computational problem.